Congratulations!

 Having your own personal cheerleaders giving you words of encouragement is also a great bonus!

-it’s very comforting to know you will see familiar faces en route.
-Just the thought will cheer you up immediately and motivate you to get to that next point.
+While you’re going through those likely lows of an ultramarathon, it’s very comforting to know you will see familiar faces along the way.
+Just the thought will cheer you up immediately and motivate you to get to that next checkpoint.

 . . .Or Take a Vacation

-You may not have as much crew support if you decide to travel for your big race, but how cool would it be to make a big trip out of your first ultra?
+You may not have as much crew support if you decide to travel for your big race, but how cool would it be to make a big trip out of running your first ultra?

 Choose somewhere you have always been dying to go and see what races are available in that area.
-I suggest arriving a few days before your big race so potential travel delays don’t become an issue, and you can get yourself settled.
+I suggest arriving a few days before your big race so potential travel delays don’t become an issue, and you can get settled.

 A lot of what you need to take into consideration when choosing your first ultra has to do with the specifics of the race.

-If you live at sea level and in a tropical climate you’ll want to avoid choosing your first ultramarathon at 3,000 meters of elevation and an average temperature of 0 degrees celsius.
+If you live at sea level and in a tropical climate, you’ll want to avoid choosing your first ultramarathon at 3,000 meters of elevation and an average temperature of 0 degrees Celsius.

 I already know you love a challenge because you are reading up on how to choose your first ultramarathon, but let’s save extreme conditions for your second or third.